jschuh/klipper-macros/README.md

 > offset for the active surface.
 This makes the bed surface work with Z offset
 > adjustments made via any interface or client.

+#### `ADJUST_SURFACE_OFFSETS`

+Adjusts surface offsets to account for changes in the Z endstop position or probe Z offset.
+A message to invoke this command will be shown in the console when a relevant change is made to `printer.cfg`.

+* `IGNORE` - Set to 1 to reset the saved offsets without adjusting the surfaces.

 ### Beep

 Implements the M300 command (if a corresponding `[output_pin beeper]` section is